janzmazek/Obsidian-to-latex/README.md

     }
 }
 ```
-The `jobs` are the pairs of markdown -> Latex files.
+The `jobs` are the pairs of markdown -> LateX files.
 The parser reads all the input files first and scans them for headers.
-Then it translates them to LaTex and saves them into the output files.
+Then it translates them to LaTeX and saves them into the output files.
 The input files are accessed with read-only and therefore they are safe from modification.
 The content of the output files is instead erased and replaced with the translation.

 The settings:
-- `latex_local_images_dir`: The sub-directory of the figures within the LaTex project.
-That is, relative to the root folder where the LaTex compiler is run.
+- `latex_local_images_dir`: The sub-directory of the figures within the LaTeX project.
+That is, relative to the root folder where the LaTeX compiler is run.

 Currently there are no more settings.